Peckham: 19th century

 In 1865, Peckham Rye railway station opened.
 With the arrival of the railway and the introduction of horse-drawn trams about ten years later, Peckham became accessible to artisans and clerical staff working in the city and the docks.
 Housing for this socio-economic group filled almost all the remaining fields except the Rye.
 In 1868 the vestry of Camberwell St Giles bought the Rye to keep it as common land.
 In 1894, responding to concerns about the dangerous overcrowding of the common on holidays, the vestry bought the adjacent Homestall Farm, the last farm in the area, and opened this as Peckham Rye Park.

 With the influx of younger residents with money to spend Rye Lane became a major shopping street.
 In 1867, Jones & Higgins opened a small shop on the corner of Rye Lane and Peckham High Street that became the best known department store in south London for many years.
 It closed in the 1980s.
 In 1870, George Gibson Bussey moved to Peckham and set up a firm described as "Firearms, Ammunition & Shooting” at the Museum Works, Rye Lane, Peckham.
 The Museum of Firearms was built in 1867.
 The 1868 Ordnance Survey map shows the museum building with a rifle range at the rear extending along the side of the railway embankment for 150 yards.

 The late 19th century also saw the arrival of George Batty, a manufacturer of condiments, whose main business stood at Finsbury Pavement.
 The company's Peckham premises occupied 19 railway arches.
 It was acquired by the H. J. Heinz Company in 1905 as their first UK manufacturing base.

+Peckham came within the newly created Metropolitan Borough of Camberwell and County of London in 1889.